 Companies in the UK offer uPVC windows in a variety of colours.
 These include:

 Being made of natural materials, however, timber frames require higher maintenance, even if you use the latest wood treatment techniques.

-Thanks to lower costs and better insulating properties, UPVC replaced aluminium.
-Today, however, aluminium remains a popular choice, especially in contemporary or ultra-modern homes.
+Thanks to lower costs and better-insulating properties, UPVC replaced aluminium.
+However, aluminium remains a popular choice, especially in contemporary or ultra-modern homes.

 Composite doors are trendy right now.
 Composite doors are a type of high-performance door that is designed to keep heat in the home and intruders out.

-The great thing about glass-reinforced plastic (GRP) is that you can mould it into practically any shape that you like.
+The great thing about glass-reinforced plastic (GRP) is that you can mould it into any shape you like.
 Many double-glazing companies offer GRP doors with a wood-effect finish.